 But wait there’s more!
 Most of the brightest stars in the night sky are visible during January nights.
 Sirius, the Dog Star is the brightest followed by Canopus, the navigation star.
 Third brightest is Alpha Centauri, one of the Two Pointers low in the south.
 Next are Arcturus and Vega, neither visible on January evenings.
 Sixth brightest is Capella, a fist-width above the northern horizon, and then Rigel, Orion’s knee.
 Next is Procyon in the Little Dog.
 Ninth is Achernar at the end of the River Eridanus.
-Finally, Betelgeuse, Orion’s shoulder, is the tenth brightest star in the night sky.
+Finally, Betelgeuse, Orion’s shoulder, is the tenth brightest star in the night sky (unless it fades as it has been doing recently!).
 That’s eight of the ten brightest stars all visible at once on these warm summer evenings – January is truly one of the best months to be outdoors journeying through the starry realms!

 And now, let’s have a look at the special events and highlights for this month.